Wednesday, November 29, 2023

 //

-This event is the concluding segment of a three-part discussion transpiring over three days, in New York (Nov 27), Villanova (Nov 28), and Washington, DC (Nov 29).
+This event was the concluding segment of a three-part discussion transpiring over three days, in New York (Nov 27), Villanova (Nov 28), and Washington, DC (Nov 29).